IradDoron/find-da-note/README.md

 - [ ] Add a "about" page
 - [ ] Add a "contact" page
 - [ ] Add a score system

----

-## Bugs and improvements

-- [ ] Align better the names in the black keys
-- [ ] Make the size of all element fixed
-- [ ] Move accidentals to a column
 - [ ] Add option for display note in latin notation